xraypy/xraylarch/doc/fitting/examples.rst

 :math:`\chi^2` reduces by another 10%, which suggests a real improvement.
 For completeness,  the plots from this fit look like this:

+.. _fitting_fig4:

+   Figure 4.
+Fit to Fe K-edge pre-edge and edge with 3 Voigt functions and an Error function

   .. image:: ../images/fit_example2c1.png
      :target: ../_images/fit_example2c1.png
      :width: 48 %